WIS-MICC-CellObservatory/BrainyCrystals/README.md

 <img src="https://github.com/WIS-MICC-CellObservatory/BrainyCrystals/blob/main/PNG/G3New32_Solidity_Flatten_Manual.png" width="250" title="Domains colored by solidity value">
 	<br/> <br/> </p>

-It assumes that the samples are carefully posioned and sectioned so that z-projection capture their shape correctly, and that z-projection was done prior to running the macro
-The macro relies on (auto-context) pixel classification with Ilastik, it assumes that the given classifier was trained to predict fibrillar collagen (first class) vs crypt (second class)

 NOTE: Before running the macro make sure to:
 1. Scale and Crop images eg using ScaleAndCropImages.ijm macro
 2. If you are using EM images - Run ilastik segmentation either using RunIlastikHeadless.bat (or through batch using ilastik GUI)